How Kamala Harris can beat Trump

 As a woman, she can approach some issues - such as the controversy over abortion, which is important in the election campaign and affects many American women - very differently than Biden could.
 And as an ex-prosecutor, she can not only attack Trump for his criminal activities, but possibly also appeal to centrist voters with law-and-order messages.

-However, Harris' biggest asset in the election campaign is that she is neither Joe Biden nor Donald Trump.
-Many people in the country were not very enthusiastic about a new edition of the race between the two from the outset and simply did not want either of these two old white men.
+Harris' biggest asset in the election campaign, however, is that she is neither Joe Biden nor Donald Trump.
+Many people in the country were unenthusiastic about a new race between the two from the outset and simply did not want either of these two old white men.
 Now they are likely to get a maximum contrast to choose from: not only in terms of content, but also in terms of the two people who stand for that content.

 Harris' chances of winning